babel/babel/packages/babel-plugin-transform-eval/README.md

 # babel-plugin-transform-eval

-Compile eval calls with string literals
+> This plugin allows Babel to compile eval calls with string literals.

 ## Example